 The AATF has been present on the Internet since fall 1994, when it opened a gopher on a server at the University of Texas at San Antonio (UTSA).
 The first AATF homepage on the World Wide Web opened in September 1995 as a joint project of the AATF Telematics Commission and the Department of French at the University of Illinois at Urbana-Champaign, where Catherine Dhaussy was responsible for the original conception and hosting of the site.
-The main AATF website eventually moved to be hosted by the Division of Modern Languages and Literatures at UTSA and co-managed by Townsend Bowling, former Chair of the AATF Telematics and New Technologies Commission, and Jayne Abrate, Executive Director of the AATF.
+The main AATF website eventually moved to be hosted by the Division of Modern Languages and Literatures at UTSA and co-managed by Townsend Bowling, former Chair of the AATF Telematics and New Technologies Commission, and Jayne Abrate, then- Executive Director of the AATF.

 The first AATF online store was launched in the fall of 2007.

 In January 2010, the AATF launched social media sites on Facebook (AATFrench) and Twitter (AATF French).
 Since 2010, Catherine Ousselin, Chair of the AATF Commission on Technology, manages the technology section of the Web site and our social media accounts.
 The AATF continues to increase its presence on social media.

 In 2016 the Grand Concours went online in a hybrid version where teachers could choose the paper or the electronic format.
-In 2020 it was entirely online.
+By 2020 it was entirely online.